aahmad94/shipping_containers/README.md

 );
 ```

-The front-end slice of state for plans is initialized via the asynchronus *fetchPlans* thunk action creator in the plans component *componentWillMount* lifecycle method -- no additional *GET* requests are made for plans since the reducer below will ensure the plans slice of reflects the user's changes:
+The front-end slice of state for plans is initialized via the asynchronus *fetchPlans* thunk action creator in the plans component *componentWillMount* lifecycle method -- no additional *GET* requests are made for plans since the reducer below will ensure the plans slice of state reflects the user's changes:

 ```javascript
 const plansReducer = (state = initialState, action) => {